cscart/docs/user_guide/look_and_feel/changing_attributes/change_time_and_date.rst

 .. note::

-   This change will affect all **future** dates, that will be saved in the database: the time of placed orders, user registration time, etc.
+   This change will affect all **future** dates, that will be saved in the database—the time of placed orders, user registration time, etc.